Zoé Rosa

-I'm interested in mecanisms that shape current biodiversity and its distribution.
+I'm interested in mecanisms that shape current biodiversity and its distribution, from micro to macro scales.
 I'm particularly interested in and sensitive to high-elevation alpine environments.

-I am fascinated by the life forms that exist in these extreme environments and by the way life manages to find a way in seemingly inhospitable environments in general.
+I am fascinated by life forms that dwell in these extreme environments and by the way life manages to thrive in what are generally considered harsh and inhospitable environments.

-Recently, I have become increasingly interested in how the knowledge we acquire through genomics and ecology can help us preserve biodiversity and serve as a tool in environmental struggles.
+Recently, I have become increasingly interested in how the knowledge acquired through our research in evolution, genomics, and ecology can help us preserve biodiversity and, more importantly, serve as a tool in (socio-)environmental struggles.

 I am in my third (and sadly last) year of my PhD.